 What PHP 8.0 Actually Changed for Developers

-PHP 8.0 landed in November 2020 and marked the most significant shift in PHP's language design since PHP 7.0 introduced scalar type hints.
-Beyond performance improvements, this release brought a complete overhaul of the type system, new syntax features that reduce boilerplate, and the long-awaited Just-In-Time compiler.
+PHP 8.0 arrived in November 2020 and represented the most significant shift in PHP's language design since PHP 7.0 introduced scalar type hints.
+Beyond the performance improvements that drew attention, this release brought a complete overhaul of the type system, new syntax features that reduce boilerplate, and the long-awaited Just-In-Time compiler.
 It also removed dozens of deprecated functions and patterns that had accumulated over years of backward compatibility.
-If you maintain or develop PHP applications, understanding these changes helps you decide when to upgrade and how to prepare your codebase for a smoother transition.

 The JIT Compiler in PHP 8.0